class GLib::Bytes

 different procedures for freeing the memory region.
 Examples are

-can also be used as keys in a GLib::Tree
+GBytes can also be used as keys in a GLib::Tree by passing the

 The data pointed to by this bytes must not be modified.
 For a mutable